liupangzi/liuchao.me/tech/wp-content/plugins/featured-image-from-url/readme.txt

 * It's the first and only version so far.

 == Upgrade Notice ==

+= 2.8.6 =
+* Bug fix: conflict with Multisite Post Duplicator plugin; Improvement: public front-end script should run a little faster now; Improvement: plugin version added to CSS to avoid cache style issues.

+= 2.8.5 =
+* Bug fix: conflict betweem internal and external featured image fields on post editor.

+= 2.8.4 =
+* New: Admin Area > Internal URL Parameters.

+= 2.8.3 =
+* New feature: Featured Image > Same Height > Object Fit > Cover (center/bottom/top), Contain and Fill; New feature: Video > Video Thumbnail > on page.

+= 2.8.2 =
+* Improvement: integration between the new WooCommerce variation image gallery and REST API; Deprecated: the old variation image gallery provided by FIFU; Bug Fix: Default External Featured Image wasn't working with WP All Import.

+= 2.8.1 =
+* New: WooCommerce product variations have Image Gallery from URL fields now, used with WooCommerce Additional Variation Images plugin (by WooCommerce).

+= 2.8.0 =
+* Improvement: WooCommerce product variations have a Featured Image from URL field now; icons added to FIFU fields.

+= 2.7.9 =
+* Improvement: integration with Aliplugin; New: campaign to raise funds for new features, Premium version integrated with new payment services and new site.

+= 2.7.8 =
+* Bug fix: menu settings style issues in sites hosted in WordPress.com; Improvement: better compatibility and security for rest routes, used in some menu settings; Bug fix: conflict with internal images that have the path files.wordpress.com.

+= 2.7.7 =
+* Bug fix: Clean Metadata, Fake Internal Featured Image, Default External Featured Image and Save Image Dimensions were not being called from menu settings in some sites due wrong rest routes.

+= 2.7.6 =
+* New: Getting Started; New FREE Feature: Admin Area > Database; Bug Fix: WooCommerce zoom; Deprecated: Fake Internal Featured Image (1 attachment for all); Improvement: faster menu settings.

+= 2.7.5 =
+* Improvement: menu settings is faster now; Bug fix: conflict with internal images in some sites.

+= 2.7.4 =
+* Bug fixes: conflict between Social Tags and Yoast plugin; conflict between Default External Featured Image and Classic Editor plugin; style issue on Safari browser; conflict with internal featured images in some sites.

+= 2.7.3 =
+* New feature: Settings > Admin Area > jQuery; bug fix: Copy Link was wrong in some sites.

+= 2.7.2 =
+* New feature: FIFU has its own WP All Import add-on now.
+ACF add-on is not required anymore.

+= 2.7.1 =
+* New feature: Text > Auto Set Image Alt > always use the post title; Improvement: icons added to menu settings.

+= 2.7.0 =
+* Deprecated: Metadata > Metadata Generation; Improvement: Metadata > Fake Internal Featured Image layout is more intuitive now.

+= 2.6.9 =
+* Notice: ready for WordPress 5.3.

+= 2.6.8 =
+* Bug fixes: Ignore Auto Set option removed from Category editor; quotation marks issue on Social Tags.

+= 2.6.7 =
+* Bug fixes: conflict between internal featured image and Default External Featured Image; Social Tags wasn't creating an image tag for the Default External Featured Image.
+Improvement: description social tag will use post_excerpt instead of post_content.

+= 2.6.6 =
+* Bug fixes: title/logo disappeared in some themes; menu broken due instability on jquery.com (replaced by Cloudflare).

+= 2.6.5 =
+* Deprecated: Featured Image > Priority.

+= 2.6.4 =
+* New premium feature: Video > Related Videos; Bug fix: undefined variable.

+= 2.6.3 =
+* New feature: Auto Set First Image > Remove Query Strings; Integration: Toolset Forms plugin; New: WordPress Plugins tab.

+= 2.6.2 =
+* Notice: about conflict with Facebook social tags from Yoast SEO plugin.

 = 2.6.1 =
 * Bug fix: menu settings style issue on Firefox.